ultrabug/py3status/py3status/modules/README.md

 by clicking on 'DPMS' in the status bar.

 Configuration parameters:
-- `format_off`: string to display when DPMS is disabled
+- `format_off` string to display when DPMS is disabled
-- `format_on`: string to display when DPMS is enabled
+- `format_on` string to display when DPMS is enabled

 **author** Andre Doser <dosera AT tf.uni-freiburg.de>